a. Reasonable faith

 following God’s rules.
 That she grasped at something that she did not yet deserve is an act of greed.
 Adam fell victim to

 the sin of pride when he decided that it was important to impress upon Eve that he could disregard God’s wishes rather

 than please Him by obeying Him.
-Greed and pride are the two fundamental sins that beings are susceptible to.
+Greed and pride are the two fundamental sins to which beings are susceptible.
 They

 are each a result of a perversion of natural aspects of our nature.
 Pride is a perversion of our natural need for dignity

 and desire for respect.
 Greed is a perversion of our natural need for security and desire for enjoyment.
 All other sins

 can be seen as a particular form and/or combination of these two, even sexual lust.
 Sexual desire is not a sin, it is

 natural, but when it is pursued without a willingness to fulfill responsibilities it becomes a form of greed, and when it is